RoboCup-SPL/GameController/README.md

-# RoboCup SPL and Humanoid League GameController
+# RoboCup SPL GameController

-This is the GameController developed by team B-Human for the RoboCup SPL and Humanoid League.
-Please note that the Humanoid League currently uses a [fork](https://github.com/RoboCup-Humanoid-TC/GameController).
+This is the GameController developed by team B-Human for the RoboCup SPL.
+Please note that the Humanoid League currently uses a
+[fork](https://github.com/RoboCup-Humanoid-TC/GameController).